Convenient Bus & Boat Sightseeing in Budapest

 You can hop on and hop off at any stop you like.

-Currently three companies operate hop on hop off bs and boat tours in our city:
+Currently three companies operate hop on hop off bus and boat tours in our city each with 48 hours ticket validity:

-- Big Bus Tours – an international company with tours in severaal European cities.
-Offers a 26-stop bus route departing at every 30 minutes with a boat tour and a night tour included.
+- Big Bus Tours – an international company with tours in several European cities.
+Offers two bus tours (a daytime and a night tour), 27-stops, audio commentary in 23 languages, departing at every 15-30 minutes with a boat tour, a night tour and walk tours included.
+Ticket validity: 48 hours, Price: 27.76 EUR – Offers the best value for the price: clean buses, friendly, helpful staff, good quality audio guiding.

-Each Hop On Hop Off city tour lasts approx. 2 hours, you can hop on and join the tour or get off at any of the stops.
+Each Hop On Hop Off city tour lasts approx. 2 hours, you can hop on and join the tour or get off at any of the stops during the ticket validity.

 You can choose from 4 city tours: 2 during the day, a river tour, and a night tour.